 Overnight in Zadar.

 Breakfast and full-day guided boat excursion to Kornati National Park.
 The exceptional beauty of the archipelago moved authorities in 1980 to proclaim a large part of the area a national park.
 There are 147 islands, islets and reefs within the area of Kornati National Park (36 km in length and 6 km wide), making it the most indented group of islands in the Mediterranean.

 Boat tours visit highlights such as Fort Tureta, Murter Bay, the Salt Lake, and the landscapes of Telascica Nature Park.
 Lunch break (either on the boat or in one of the small Kornati restaurants) and a break or two for swimming.
 Return to Zadar.
-Dinner and overnight at the hotel in Zadar.
+Overnight in Zadar.

 After breakfast departure for National Park of the Krka River.
 In the parts of the course where the Krka flows through marly soils, certain extensions are created.
 In limestone it forms a narrow and deep canyon (up to 200 meters), flowing over travertine barriers and creating waterfalls.
 The most beautiful of all is Skradinski Buk.
 The waters of the Krka River reach the Skradinski Buk cascades as they slow just a few kilometres before the river mouth.

 Continue to Šibenik; a short sightseeing tour upon arrival. Šibenik is the oldest Croatian city on the Adriatic with the famous Cathedral of St. James, inscribed on the UNESCO World Heritage List.
 The harmonious Cathedral of St. James is the only cathedral in Europe that is made entirely of stone.

 After the tour, proceed to Split.
 Overnight in Split.